shunfei/infobright-4.0.7/readme.md

+**This project is deprecated, use [https://github.com/shunfei/indexr-compress-lib](https://github.com/shunfei/indexr-compress-lib) instead!**

 This project is based on infobright-4.0.7 community edition.

 We export the compression algorithm to Java via JNI.

-*Node: You should compile c++ lib on the same platform as your cluster will run.*
+*Note: You should compile c++ lib on the same platform as your cluster will run.*

 ### Install boost on Linux